 - 1. Kansas 4-H refers to this project area as Wood Science. - 2.
 No exhibitor shall enter more than one article in each class. - 3.
 Woodworking will be conference judged and members must be present.
 A schedule will be posted the morning of judging. - 4.
 The plan from which the exhibit was constructed must be with the article.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
-Please note: a set of step-by-step instructions is not a plan. - shelves, glass top of a coffee table, etc., should not be brought to the fair.
-Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed.

-- Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - The use of materials other than wood should be kept to a minimum. - 8.
+Please note: a set of step-by-step instructions is not a plan. - 5.
+Any project that has glass that is not secured, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
+Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - 6.
+Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - 7.
+The use of materials other than wood should be kept to a minimum.

+- er wildlife conservation or shooting sports related 8.
 Firearms and weapons are not to be entered or displayed. - 9.
 Projects made from pre-cut kits are not allowed. - 10.
-In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness.

-3800.
-Woodwork articles for farm or shop use.

-3801.
-Furniture for household or lawn use.

-3802.Other Woodwork-Articles not included in the above (e.g. bird houses, bird feeders, household equipment such as knife racks, breadboards, door stops, etc.).
+In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 3800.
+Woodwork articles for farm or shop use. - 3801.
+Furniture for household or lawn use. - bird houses, bird feeders, household equipment such as knife racks, breadboards, door stops, etc.).